Stan370/TonyChat/README.md

-This is a chatbot prototype
+TonyChat is a open-source multifunctional Chatbot, which you can use for your personal and business purpose safely.
+It supports customized chatbot deploy, easy fine tuning your models, safety and privacy.

 ## Getting Started